-If you rent buildings, rooms, or apartments, and provide basic services such as heat and light. trash collection, etc., you normally report your rental income and expenses on Schedule E, Part I.
+If you rent buildings, rooms, or apartments, and provide basic services such as heat and light, trash collection, etc., you normally report your rental income and expenses on Schedule E, Part I.

 List your total income, expenses, and depreciation for each rental property.
-Be sure to enter the number of fair rental and personal use days on line 2.
+Be sure to enter the number of fair rental and personal-use days on line 2.

-If you have more than three rental or royalty properties, complete and attach as many Schedules E as are needed to list the properties.
-Complete lines 1 and 2 for each property.
-However, fill in lines 23a through 26 on only one Schedule E.
+If you have more than three rental or royalty properties, complete and attach as many Schedules E as are needed to separately list all of the properties.
+However, fill in lines 23a through 26 on only one Schedule E. The figures on lines 23a through 26 on that Schedule E should be the combined totals for all properties reported on your Schedules E.

 On Schedule E, page 1, line 18, enter the depreciation you are claiming for each property.
-To find out if you need to attach Form 4562, see Form 4562, later.
+You may also need to attach Form 4562 to claim some or all of your depreciation.
+See Form 4562, later, for more information.

-If you have a loss from your rental real estate activity, you also may need to complete one or both of the following forms.
+If you have a loss from your rental real estate activity, you may also need to complete one or both of the following forms.

 - Form 6198, At-Risk Limitations.
 See At-Risk Rules, later.
-Also see Pub.
-925. - Form 8582.
-Passive Activity Loss Limitations.
+Also, see Pub.
+925. - Form 8582, Passive Activity Loss Limitations.
 See Passive Activity Limits, later.

 Page 2 of Schedule E is used to report income or loss from partnerships, S corporations, estates, trusts, and real estate mortgage investment conduits.
-If you need to use page 2 of Schedule E, be sure to use page 2 of the same Schedule E you used to enter your rental activity on page 1.
+If you need to use page 2 of Schedule E and you have more than three rental or royalty properties, be sure to use page 2 of the same Schedule E you used to enter the combined totals for your rental activity on page 1.
 Also, include the amount from line 26 (Part I) in the "Total income or (loss)" on line 41 (Part V).

 Form 4562.
-You must complete and attach Form 4562 for rental activities only if you are
+You must complete and attach Form 4562 if you are claiming the following depreciation in your rental activity.

-- Depreciation, including the special depreciation allowance, on property placed in service during 2018; - Depreciation on listed property (such as a car), regardless of when it was placed in service: or - Any other car expenses, including the standard mileage rate or lease expenses.
+- Depreciation, including the special depreciation allowance, on property placed in service during 2020. - Depreciation on listed property (such as a car), regardless of when it was placed in service.